-Abbreviation Definition

-CA Certificate Authority

-RA Registration Authority

-CRL Certificate Revocation list.
+Abbreviation Definition CA Certificate Authority.
+The system entity that issues and manages digital certificates to authenticate the identity of users RA Registration Authority.
+The system entity responsible for verifying the identity of individuals before the issuance of digital certificates by a Certificate Authority CRL Certificate Revocation list.
 A list of certificates that have been revoked by the issuing Certificate Authority.
 OCSP Online Certificate Status Protocol.
 A protocol which checks the status of a requested certificate.
 CPS Certification practice statement.
+This document, outlining the policies, procedures, and practices employed by Cleverbae in issuing and managing digital certificates within the framework of trust services.
 PKI Public Key Infrastructure.
 A digital framework for issuing and managing certificates.
 TSP Trust Service Provider.
+The entity that offers electronic trust services while adhering to regulatory standards and requirements.
 HSM Hardware Security Module.

-TW4S Trustworthy Systems Supporting Server Signing.
+Dedicated hardware device that securely generates, stores, and manages cryptographic keys used for digital signatures and other cryptographic operations to enhance the security of electronic transactions TW4S Trustworthy Systems Supporting Server Signing.
 OID Object Identifier.
 A unique number representing a certain object and/or name.